tpf/tprf-hugo-site/content/trademarks.md

 marks side-by-side, but also on making a comparison of the contexts in which they are actually used.
 Thus, it's easy to imagine independent onions that would be fine, and independent onions that might not be.
-Contact us at [[email protected]](cdn-cgi/l/email-protection.html#dbafa9babfbeb6baa9b09babbea9b7bdb4aeb5bfbaafb2b4b5f5b4a9bc) if you have any questions, or would like us to evaluate a particular logo or usage to see if it would be an infringement.
+Contact us at [trademark@perlfoundation.org](mailto:trademark@perlfoundation.org) if you have any questions, or would like us to evaluate a particular logo or usage to see if it would be an infringement.